Understanding Reader Perception Shifts upon Disclosure of AI Authorship: Discussion

 \subsubsection{Foster AI Literacy for Both Authors and Readers}

-Our study confirms that higher AI literacy correlates with a greater tolerance for AI authorship.
-This suggests that perceptions are shaped not only by the act of writing but also by the user's understanding of AI's role.
-We therefore see enhancing AI literacy as an important step toward fostering calibrated trust.
+Our study confirms that higher AI literacy correlates with greater tolerance for AI authorship.
+This suggests that perceptions are shaped not only by the act of writing but also by the user's understanding of the role of AI.
+We therefore view enhancing AI literacy as an important step toward fostering calibrated trust.
 AI writing tools can be designed to actively cultivate this literacy.
 For authors, reflective interfaces could visualize their reliance patterns, such as the frequency with which they accept suggestions verbatim versus editing them, and prompt them to consider their authorship balance.
-For readers, provenance interfaces could provide contextual information about typical forms of AI assistance, helping them to calibrate their trust without overreacting to the mere fact of disclosure.
+For readers, provenance interfaces could provide contextual information about typical forms of AI assistance, helping them calibrate trust without overreacting to the mere fact of AI disclosure, thereby allowing them to better perceive the author's dedication.
 Over time, such feedback loops could help establish shared social norms around what constitutes appropriate and considerate use of AI in writing.